IgniteUI/igniteui-docfx/kr/components/grid/groupby.md

 ### Styling
 #### Basic theming
-To begin the customization of the predefined group by feature layout, one needs to import the 'index' file, where all styling functions and mixins are located.
+To begin the customization of the predefined group by feature layout, one needs to import the `index` file, where all styling functions and mixins are located.
 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index'
 ```